Naya Rivera Took a Basic ‘Glee’ Character and Made Her Unforgettable (Column)

 And despite “Glee”’s best efforts to make just about everyone else’s love lives compelling, it was Santana’s romance with Brittany that ended up stealing the show.
 From a storytelling perspective, their relationship was genuinely groundbreaking in 2009.
 (Two high school girls in open, unabashed, committed love!
 We truly loved to see it.)
 And from a performance perspective, Rivera in particular sold it from the start — even though, as with many “Glee” stories, the pairing was a throwaway joke first.
 And yet the relationship became such a vital organ of the show that it made for some of the most dramatic, memorable moments.

-One of the best comes in the second season, when someone outs Santana against her will and she ends up working through her boiling grief onstage during a mashup performance of Adele’s “Rumors” and “Someone Like You.”
+One of the best comes in the third season, when someone outs Santana against her will and she ends up working through her boiling grief onstage during a mashup performance of Adele’s “Rumor Has It” and “Someone Like You.”
 Blinking back furious tears, she dutifully does her cutesy choreography until it’s time for her to come in with her solo.
 When she does, she practically howls her line: “Don’t forget me, I beg.”
 On that count, neither she nor Rivera had much reason to worry: In that moment, and for so many thereafter, forgetting her was impossible.